angelaradulescu/angelaradulescu.github.io/content/_index.md

       title: '### News'
       subtitle: ''
       text: '- **Nov.
 2025**: The [New York Computational Psychiatry Workshop](https://center-for-computational-psychiatry.github.io/course_nycpw/) will be back this year at Mount Sinai. </li>
             <li>**Oct.
-2025**: I’m excited to share that our lab has joined a Mount Sinai team awarded a [Discovery Research Grant](https://www.bipolardiscoveries.org/2025/10/bd%c2%b2-awards-18-million-in-grants-to-advance-research-on-the-biology-of-bipolar-disorder/) from the BD2 Foundation! </li>
+2025**: The lab has joined a Mount Sinai team awarded a [Discovery Research Grant](https://www.bipolardiscoveries.org/2025/10/bd%c2%b2-awards-18-million-in-grants-to-advance-research-on-the-biology-of-bipolar-disorder/) from the BD2 Foundation! </li>
             <li>**Sep.
 2025**: Gave a talk at the [Lipschultz Symposium](https://friedmanbrain.icahn.mssm.edu/lipschultz-symposium-2025/) at Mount Sinai. </li>
             <li> **Aug.
 2025**: Giving a lecture at the [School on Analytical Connectionism](https://www.analytical-connectionism.net//school/2025/) at UCL. </li>
             <li> **Aug.
 2025**: Attending [CCN](https://2025.ccneuro.org/) at the University of Amsterdam. </li>